 That’s some big three, and it’s something the 2019 Yankees never had in place.

 The Rays had a mighty impressive big three when they showed up for spring training in 2019.
 They had picked up Charlie Morton as a free agent to lend a veteran presence to a burgeoning rotation with young star hurlers Tyler Glasnow and 2018 AL Cy Young Award winner Blake Snell.

 But Glasnow and Snell combined to toss just 167.1 innings during the 2019 season.
-When Glasnow left the mound injured against the Yankees May 10, had six wins and a 1.86 ERA.
+When Glasnow left the mound injured against the Yankees May 10, he had six wins and a 1.86 ERA.
 Glasnow threw just 12.1 regular-season innings the rest of the year in a September comeback.
-Snell, who went 21-5 in 180 IP in 2018, threw just 107 innings and limped to a 6-8 record in 2019.
+Snell, who went 21-5 in 180 innings in 2018, threw just 107 innings and limped to a 6-8 record in 2019.

 With Morton, Glasnow and Snell lined up and healthy, the Rays could be a formidable bunch to handle in 2020 — and not just on the mound.
-Young hitters such as Willy Adams, Brandon Lowe and Austin Meadows are all capable of improving, and the addition at some point of stud prospect Wander Franco will help as well.
+Young hitters such as Willy Adames, Brandon Lowe and Austin Meadows are all capable of improving, and the addition at some point of stud prospect Wander Franco will help as well.
 The Rays also added free-agent infielder and Japanese star Yoshitomo Tsutsugo and power-hitting oufielder Hunter Renfroe to the lineup.